 We’ve reported on the phenomenon of cheap European flights, and this season the story’s no different.
 “You can get to just about any popular country for less than $600 roundtrip,” said Sanez, especially scenic London and Paris.
 “Germany, France and the U.K. will be a bit chilly, but it’s going to be like New York weather,” said Sanez.
 “In parts of Spain, Portugal and Italy, it’s going to be in the 70s.”

 More Ways to Save on Airfare

 With the holidays coming up, it’s important to look for ways to ease the strain on your wallet.
 A good place to start: travel rewards credit cards, which can soup up your trip with free checked baggage, hotel upgrades and miles.
 Just remember, you’ll need solid credit in order to qualify — lenders don’t like to see applicants who can’t manage their payments responsibly.
 So if you’re considering a new piece of plastic, be sure to check your credit before you apply.
-You can view two of your credit scores, updated every two weeks, for free on Credit.com.
+You can view two of your credit scores, updated every month, for free on Credit.com.